 The method presented in the previous sections is now tested on the entire Antarctica 17 campaign (January - July 2017) and on the entire Davos campaign (December 2015 - March 2016).
-About $2 \cdot 10^6$ images for Antarctica and $8.5 \cdot 10^5$ for Davos were classified.
-Table 3 summarized the outcome in terms of respective proportions of pure blowing snow, pure precipitation, mixed blowing snow and mixed precipitation, for the Antarctic and Alpine data sets.
-As expected, the occurrence of blowing snow (pure + mixed) is much more frequent at Dumont d'Urville (75.6%) than at Davos (21.5%, out of which only 0.6% of pure blowing snow).
+About $2 \cdot 10^6$ images for Antarctica and 850'000 for Davos were classified.
+Figures 9 and 10 as well as Table 3 present these results.
+Figure 11 displays the evolution of the normalized angle for a mixed event during the Antarctica 17 campaign.